philgyford/python-halftone/README.md

 ### `angles`

-A list of 4 angles, in degrees, that each channel (CMYK, in that order) should be rotated by.
-If `style="grayscale"` only the first angle is used.
+A list of angles, in degrees, that each channel should be rotated by.
+If `style="color"` then 4 angles, one per channel (CMYK, in that order) are required.
+If `style="grayscale"` only 1 angle is required; any extra are ignored.
 Experimenting with different angles can increase or reduce moiré patterns.
 [More on screen angles.](http://the-print-guide.blogspot.co.uk/2009/05/halftone-screen-angles.html)

 Default: `[0, 15, 30, 45]`